-The park also boasts a number of other ‘world wonders’ like Russia’s famous Red Square, the Temple of Zeus and the Colossus of Rhodes.
+The park also hosts all of the other ‘world wonders’ like Russia’s famous Red Square, the Temple of Zeus and the Colossus of Rhodes.
 While they’re not 1:1 replicas like the Taj Mahal, they’re still fun to check out—especially if you don’t plan on hitting Greece anytime soon.

-If architecture isn’t your thing, there are still a crazy amount of attractions to occupy your time.
-For example, there is an aviary with tropical birds, which just so happens to also hold a gigantic map of Colombia.
+If architecture isn’t your thing there are still a crazy amount of attractions at Jaime Duque Park, like an aviary with tropical birds which just so happens to also hold a gigantic map of Colombia.
 Or, hop on the battleship or pirate ship, and check out the life-size cannons while learning more about the country’s fight-filled past.

 History buffs will enjoy exhibits like Outfits of the World which details the last 3,000 years-worth of fashion, or the Museum of Man in the Universe which features hundreds of life-size sculptures explaining important moments throughout history.